Yinuo Li: Career

 In 2005, Li started her career as a consultant at Mckinsey.
 At that time, she was the only Chinese employee at Mckinsey's Los Angeles office.
 In 2011, she became a global partner at Mckinsey and was one of the only two partners who graduated from a Chinese university.
 She was also the first Chinese female partner.
 Her expertise was in the health industry.

 In 2014, Li started a WeChat public account, "Nuli Society," with her husband.
 Within two and a half years, the account had more than 400,000 followers.

 From 2015 to 2020, Li was the Director of the China Program at the Bill & Melinda Gates Foundation.
 She focused on health, development, and policy.

 In 2016, while looking for a school for her child, she realized that both international school and public school systems had faults.
 Subsequently, she co-founded Etu School, now comprising three campuses around the world.

 Starting in 2022, Li has been focused on teaching career workshops through her personal website, yinuoli.org.

 Li serves as a trustee of the 21st Century Education Research Institute and as a board member on the Academic Advisory Board for the Schwarzman Scholarship.
 She was previously a member of the final selection committee of the Rhodes Scholarship in China.

 Personal life

-Li and her husband Michael Xufu Huang have three children, Felicity, Marc, Preston.
+Li and her husband have three children.